schell/renderling.xyz/content/news/index.md

 -->

+## Wed 24 September, 2025

+I've pushed the [lighting chapter of the manual](/manual/lighting.html) live.

+Part of this was fixing a bug in image based lighting regarding bindgroup invalidation.

 ## Sun 21 September, 2025

 I've done a rework of the API, greatly improved the documentation and created a user's manual